 Hydrogen Peroxide, 3%

 That's it.
-Pour some hydrogen peroxide into a clear glass (so you can watch the magic happen, though I suppose your fascination may be less than mine, so an opaque container will work just as well, if you must), drop in the cup, and wait.
+Pour some hydrogen peroxide into a clear glass (so you can watch the magic happen, though I suppose your fascination may be less than mine, so an opaque container will work just as well), drop your cup in the cup, and wait.

 Like the photo shows, after an hour and a half, I could already see a drastic difference.
 After three hours, even more.
-By five hours, only a little staining was still apparent around the lip of the cup and the end with the stem (I've cut my stem off).
+By five hours, only a little staining was apparent around the lip of the cup and the stem end (I've cut my stem off).
 By the time I looked in the glass again at the end of the day, my cup was ready.

-I rinsed my cup thoroughly after soaking in the hydrogen peroxide and may boil it once more before using it during my next cycle.
-However, I feel it's worth noting that hydrogen peroxide is naturally occurring in a woman (think yellow staining), and is perfectly safe for your body.
+I rinse my cup thoroughly after soaking in the hydrogen peroxide and boil it before using it again.
+However, I feel it's worth noting that hydrogen peroxide is naturally occurring in a woman (think the yellow staining on underwear due to discharge over time), and is perfectly safe for your body.
 That doesn't mean go crazy with it, but rinsing your menstrual cup in water will probably be just fine after the hydrogen peroxide soak.

-Please be sure you use only the 3% solution; it is what I used and if you're going to follow my advice, please be sure to do it exactly.
+Please be sure to use the 3% solution; it is what I used and if you're going to follow my advice, do it exactly.
 I have no idea what effects using a stronger solution will have.